brilam8/cse110_lab1/README.md

      - indeed but no
        - however, yes

-Uh oh I have some tasks to do!
+Oh no!
+I have some tasks to do!
 - [X] eat cheesecake
 - [ ] play some roblox
 - [ ] deliver the pizza